kensanata/just-halberds/Altenstein.md

 The ruins of the Tempelsumpf (the devil’s swamp) are full of devils.
 This is a rotten place.
 It stinks.
 It’s dark.
 The main hall holds a temple of Nergal.
 Human bones have been been collected, here.
 People have been killed in the swamp and brought here, as sacrifice.

-> Swamp devils: Damage-7 Endurance-1 Life-2 Attack-8 Hit-8 Flee-4 Number-11.
+> 11 swamp devils: Damage-7 Endurance-1 Life-2 Attack-8 Hit-8 Escape-4.

 > The devils expect worshippers and call out to any that approach: “Who have you brought?
 Who have you killed?
 We are hungry for souls!
 Nergal seeks new servants!
 A boon for a kill!
 A boon for a kill!”